-CALICE COLUTION SOLUTION Vertical wear pads too tight.
+PROBLEM CAUSE SOLUTION Up/down Excessively Slow.
+Vertical wear pads too tight.
 Adjust pads.
 Up/down belt loose.
-Adjust belt to be as loose as possible without slipping Worn/dirty contacts in drum switch.
+Adjust belt to be as loose as possible without slipping Up/down Or Power Feed Motors Do Not Work.
+Worn/dirty contacts in drum switch.
 Replace switch or remove control panel cover and clean contacts.
 Bad key switch.
 Replace key switch.
 Circuit breaker.
 Burned-out motor.
 Replace motor.
 Bad connection on battery post or loose wire.
 Check for loose wire or terminal connections.
-Up/down motor relay damaged.
+Up/down motor relay dam- aged.
 Have a qualified electrician replace the relay.
 Up/down motor is damaged.
 Have a qualified electrician replace the up/down motor.
 One phase lacks.
 Check circuit breakers in the connectors.
 Motor thermal protector started to work.
 Let the motor cool abd then reset the thermal protector.
 Speed switch circuit over- loaded.
 Turn off the power bad let the motor cool.
 Turn the power back on.
 Power feed is overheated.
 Turn off the power abd let the motor cool.
 Turn the power back on.
 Short circuit in speed switch motor system.
 Have a qualified electrician remove the short circuit.
+Up/Down Or Power Feed Switches Remain Engaged When Switch Is Released.
 Worn or dirty contacts in drum switch.
 Manually move the power feed or up/down switch back to neutral or "off" position.
 Replace drum switch or remove control panel cover and clean and lubricate contacts NOTE: Use only contact grease supplied by Wood-Mizer.
 Drum switch spring broken.
 Manually move the power feed or up/down switch back to neutral or "off" position.
 Replace drum switch spring.
-Worn/dirty contacts in drum switch.
-Bad key switch.
-Circuit breaker.
-Burned-out motor.
-Bad connection on battery post or loose wire.
-Up/down motor relay damaged.
-Up/down motor is damaged.
-One phase lacks.
-Motor thermal protector started to work.
-Speed switch circuit overloaded.
-Power feed is overheated.
-Short circuit in speed switch motor system.
-Worn or dirty contacts in drum switch.